Table of Contents

 By the way, if you would like more icebreaker questions for the team or group context to get your team workshops or retrospectives off to a good start, take a look at this blog post: 21 creative team workshop icebreaker questions.

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

-In the spirit of onboarding, here are more employee review questions & topics that are suitable for getting to know each other in a fun and playful way.
-Some of them can be used quite well with the whole team, but also obviously in one-to-one conversations or performance review.
+In the spirit of onboarding, here are more questions that are suitable for getting to know each other in a fun and playful way.
+Some of them can be used quite well with the whole team, but also obviously in one-to-one conversations.

-💭 Quick 1 to 1 employee review questions (getting to know each other)
+💭 Quick 1 to 1 questions (getting to know each other)

 - Do you prefer an early or late start to the day?